skynetapp/Sugar-Sample-Code/New Job Creation.md

 #### Date: 04-04-2017
-#### Description: This document explains the code flow of creating a contact using sample code.
+#### Description: This document explains the code flow of creating new job using sample code.

 #### The Folder Structure is as follows: